-Interferon- β .
-The immunogenicity of vaccines in pwMS treated with IFN- β has been evaluated in six studies, all of them focusing on influenza vaccination [34-39].
-In two cohort studies, Olberg et al. (Level 3) showed no significant difference in the influenza seroprotection rates at 10 and 12 months post-vaccination between pwMS receiving IFN- β and healthy controls [34, 35].
-More than 90% of 46 pwMS treated with IFN-β achieved seroprotection for H1N1, H3N2, and B strains according to the Teriflunomide and Vaccination (TERIVA; Level 3) study [36].
-Additionally, two nonrandomized, open-label studies (Level 3) reported preserved humoral immune response in the IFN- β and control groups [37, 38].
-The results of the five previous studies were meta-analyzed in a new study showing that pwMS receiving IFN- β therapy do not have a meaningful reduction in the likelihood of seroprotection to influenza vaccination (odds ratio [OR] 1.51, 95% confidence interval [CI] 0.79-2.90) [4].
-More recently, Metze et al. (Level 3) found that following influenza vaccination, pwMS treated with IFN- β had high seroprotection rates (>84%) against H1N1, H3N2, and B strains, and developed protective antibody titers to all three vaccine strains [39].
-Furthermore, as IFN- β has potent in vivo antiviral effects, it may even exhibit a protective role against influenza infection [40, 41].
+Interferon-beta.
+The immunogenicity of vaccines in pwMS treated with interferon-beta (IFN-β) has been evaluated in six studies, all of them focusing on influenza vaccination.34-39 In two cohort studies, Olberg et al.34,35 (level 3) showed no significant difference in the influenza seroprotection rates at 10 and 12-month post-vaccination between pwMS receiving IFN-β and healthy controls.
+More than 90% out of 46 pwMS treated with IFN-β achieved seroprotection for H1N1, H3N2, and B strains according to the Teriflunomide and Vaccination (TERIVA; level 3) study.36 In addition, two nonrandomized, open-label studies (level 3) reported preserved humoral immune response in the IFN-β and control groups.^{37,38} The results of the five previous studies were meta-analyzed in a new study showing that pwMS receiving IFN-β therapy do not have a meaningful reduction in the likelihood of seroprotection to influenza vaccination (OR 1.51; 95% CI 0.79-2.90).4 More recently, Metze et al. (level 3) found that following influenza vaccination, pwMS treated with IFN-β had high seroprotection rates (>84%) against H1N1, H3N2, and B strains and developed protective antibody titers to all three vaccine strains.39 Furthermore, as IFN-β has potent in vivo antiviral effects, it may even exhibit a protective role against influenza infection.^{40,41}

 Glatiramer acetate.
-Three studies evaluated the immunogenicity of influenza vaccines in pwMS treated with GA [34, 35, 39].
-Olberg et al. found lower protective antibody titers in the GA group than in the control group following seasonal influenza vaccination (58.3% vs. 71.2% for H1N1 and 41.7% vs. 79.5% for H3N2) [35].
-This impaired response has not been confirmed in any of the later studies, in which no significant differences were observed for patients treated with GA as compared to controls in the rates of protection against H1N1 strain at 3, 6 and 12 months after vaccination [34] or against H1N1, H3N2, and B strains at 4 weeks after vaccination [39].
+Three studies evaluated the immunogenicity of influenza vaccines in pwMS treated with GA.^{34,35,39} Olberg et al.35 found lower protective antibody titers in the GA group than in the control group following seasonal influenza vaccination (58.3% vs. 71.2% for H1N1 and 41.7% vs. 79.5% for H3N2).
+This impaired response has not been confirmed in any of the later studies, in which no significant differences were observed for patients treated with GA as compared to controls, in the rates of protection against H1N1 strain at three, six and 12 months after vaccination34 or against H1N1, H3N2, and B strains at 4 weeks after vaccination.39

 Teriflunomide.
 The efficacy of vaccines in individuals receiving teriflunomide has been evaluated in two studies.
-The multicenter, parallel-group TERIVA study (Level 3) involving 128 pwMS in three arms (teriflunomide 7 mg, teriflunomide 14 mg and IFN- β groups) showed that the proportion of pwMS meeting the European criterion for influenza vaccine efficacy ranged between 76.9% and 97.5% in both teriflunomide treatment groups [36].
-A later randomized, double-blind, placebo-controlled study (Level 2) evaluating responses to neoantigen (rabies vaccine) and recall antigens (Candida albicans, Trichophyton, and tuberculin) in 23 healthy subjects treated with teriflunomide, showed that all subjects achieved seroprotective titers following rabies vaccination, despite lower antibody levels in the teriflunomide group [42].
-The responses to recall antigens did not differ notably between groups.
+The multicenter, parallel-group TERIVA study (level 3) involving 128 pwMS in three arms (teriflunomide 7 mg, teriflunomide 14 mg, and IFN-β groups) showed that the proportion of pwMS meeting the European criterion for influenza vaccine efficacy ranged between 76.9% and 97.5% in both teriflunomide treatment groups.36 A later randomized, double-blind, placebo-controlled study (level 2) evaluating responses to neoantigen (rabies vaccine) and recall antigens (Candida albicans, Trichophyton, and tuberculin) in 23 healthy subjects treated with teriflunomide, showed that all subjects achieved seroprotective titers following rabies vaccination, despite lower antibody levels in the teriflunomide group.42 The responses to recall antigens did not differ notably between groups.

 Dimethyl fumarate.
-A single open-label, multicenter study (Level 3) assessed the ability of 38 DMF-treated pwMS to respond to different vaccines compared with non-pegylated IFN-treated pwMS [43].
-Patients received: (i) tetanus-diphtheria toxoid to test T-cell-dependent recall response; (ii) pneumococcal 23-polyvalent vaccine to test T-cell-independent humoral response; and (iii) meningococcal oligosaccharide CRM197 conjugate vaccine (groups A, C, W-135, and Y) to test T-cell-dependent neoantigen response.
-The results demonstrated no statistically significant difference in the response rates between groups to tetanus-diphtheria toxoid vaccination (68% vs. 73%), pneumococcal serotype 3 (66% vs. 79%), pneumococcal serotype 8 (95% vs. 88%), or meningococcal serogroup C (53% vs. 53%) [43].
-Notably, no meaningful differences were observed between groups in the proportion of responders when stratified by lymphocyte count.
+A single open-label, multicenter study (level 3) assessed the ability of 38 DMF-treated pwMS to respond to different vaccines compared with non-pegylated IFN-treated pwMS.43 Patients received: (1) tetanus-diphtheria toxoid (Td) to test T-cell-dependent recall response, (2) pneumococcal 23-polyvalent vaccine to test T-cell-independent humoral response, and (3) meningococcal oligosaccharide CRM197 conjugate vaccine (groups A, C, W-135, and Y) to test T-cell-dependent neoantigen response.
+The results demonstrated no statistically significant difference in the response rates between groups to Td vaccination (68% vs. 73%), pneumococcal serotype 3 (66% vs. 79%), pneumococcal serotype 8 (95% vs. 88%), and meningococcal serogroup C (53% vs. 53%).43 Notably, no meaningful differences were observed between groups in the proportion of responders when stratified by lymphocyte count.